GDPR in USA

-Try Cookiebot for free today to ensure GDPR compliance in US.
+Try Cookiebot CMP for free today to enable GDPR compliance in US.

-The GDPR orders – in its Article 45 – how data is allowed to be transferred outside of the European Union.
-Data transfers outside of the EU, the GDPR rules, are allowed if:
+The GDPR orders – in its Article 45 – how data is allowed to be transferred outside the European Union.
+Data transfers outside the EU, the GDPR rules, are allowed if:

 The US Privacy Shield program enables US-based companies “to join the Privacy Shield Framework in order to benefit from the adequacy determinations”, which means that certified US companies are empowered to transfer and process data without restrictions with the EU.

 Even though the US Privacy Shield program is recognized as an adequate way to transfer data to the US from EU and vice versa, the US in its entirety does not figure on the list of countries that the EU has deemed to have an adequate level of data protection law.